paragchaudhuri/rt/README.md

 ### Generating Documentation
 - Documentation can be found in the `docs/html` folder.
-- look at `doc/html/namespaces.html` to begin.
+- Look at `doc/html/namespaces.html` to begin.
 - To generate the documentation from scratch, first install `doxygen` and `graphviz` and then run `make doc`